 Proposal 4: Delay the discussion on “Section organization of high-speed train requirements for PRACH in specifications” to after the fading cases are decided.

-As we have already indicated in previous meetings and in PUSCH HST discussions, it is important to first illustrate explicitly the relationship between HST and multi-path fading before we can go on the discussion.
+As it has been indicated in previous meetings (both PUSCH and PRACH discussions), it is important to first illustrate explicitly the relationship between HST and multi-path fading before we can go on the discussion.
+The motivation is missing at the moment.

-Furthermore, the proposed multi-path fading channel test cases have already been included in the normal modes, which would not provide new outcomes by re-testing the same test case in HST scenario.
+More precisely in PRACH, the proposed multi-path fading channel test cases have already been included in the normal modes, i.e., the long format 0 multi-path fading test configurations are the same for normal mode and HST scenario.
+It would not provide new outcomes by re-testing the same test cases in HST scenario.
 No significant performance difference has been observed based on the simulation results from the feasibility study phase.
-In addition, most companies’ results are aligned, and the performance difference is quite negligible that the allowed range size for ideal results is even larger.
+To be specific, the performance difference is quite negligible that the allowed range size for ideal results from different companies is even larger.

 Observation 4: No reasoning is provided to link multi-path fading with high speed scenario.

-Proposal 5: There is no need for RAN4 to include multi-path fading test cases.
+Proposal 5: There is no need for RAN4 to include multi-path fading test cases in PRACH HST.

 Conclusion

-Observation 1: The purpose of including long format 0 restricted sets is to have a smooth transition from LTE to NR (according to DCM)
+Observation 1: The purpose of including long format 0 restricted sets is to have a smooth transition from LTE to NR

 Proposal 1: Add format 0 in the table caption to clarify confusion and modify the agreement accordingly as “add new table for long format 0 restricted set type A/B”

-Observation 2: Short format cannot declare support of 350kph.
+Observation 2: A BS cannot declare support of 350kph short format PRACH.
 No remarkable performance degradation by employing PRACH short formats with 500kph HST is observed from previous simulation results, when comparing to the normal mode PRACH short formats.
 Note that the test configurations differ only in Doppler shift.

-Proposal 2: Consider explicitly explaining format-speed mapping.
+Proposal 2: Consider explicitly explaining format-speed mapping for PRACH HST.

-Proposal 3: RAN4 to consider whether implicit test passing could be applicable for HST PRACH short formats for 500kph (automatically passing for 350kph with short formats).
+Proposal 3: RAN4 to consider adding requirements of 350kph on short format PRACH with preliminary condition that, allow implicit test passing for short format 350kph when declaring support of short format PRACH HST.

 Observation 3: If the fading channels with 400Hz frequency offset were to be included (which we think is not reasonable), there will be confusion whether to include it in the new section or not, due to the wording of agreement.

-Proposal 4: Delay the discussion on “Section organization of high-speed train requirements for PRACH in specifications” after the fading cases are decided.
+Proposal 4: Delay the discussion on “Section organization of high-speed train requirements for PRACH in specifications” to after the fading cases are decided.

 Observation 4: No reasoning is provided to link multi-path fading with high speed scenario.

-Proposal 5: There is no need for RAN4 to include multi-path fading test cases.
+Proposal 5: There is no need for RAN4 to include multi-path fading test cases in PRACH HST.

 4. References